tmankita/BlockBuster/README.md

 2. Movie does not exist in the system
 3. Price is smaller than or equal to 0
 If the request is successful, the admin performing the request will receive an ACK
-command: "ACK changeprice <”movie name”> success".
-The server will also send a broadcast to all logged-in clients: "BROADCAST movie <”movie name”> <No. copies left><price>".
+command: "ACK changeprice -”movie name”- success".
+The server will also send a broadcast to all logged-in clients: "BROADCAST movie -”mov;ie name”-No. copies left-price-".

 ## 4. JSON